InductiveComputerScience/i-slash-x86/language.md

 Add h1, t0, t1
 ```

 Let's instead use a formula translator that will automatically code this for us based on an expression.
-We start the line with "exp" indicating an expression.
-We then give the type "a" for "arithmetic" and the type "f64" for 64-bit floating point.
+We start the line with `exp` indicating an expression.
+We then give the type `a` for "arithmetic" and the type `f64` for 64-bit floating point.

 ```
 exp a f64: h1 = (x2 - x)/(x2 - x1)*q11 + (x - x1)/(x2 - x1)*q12
 ```

 This will then produce the following code.
 Notice that the expression is put in a comment above the automatically generated code.
-The temporary variables are named "t", followed by the type, followed by a number.
+The temporary variables are named `t`, followed by the type, followed by a number.
 We need four temporary variables to do this expression.

 ```
 ; exp a f64: h1 = (x2 - x)/(x2 - x1)*q11 + (x - x1)/(x2 - x1)*q12